Posted By Visit Mesa Team

-In conjunction with the 50th anniversary of the Cactus League four pioneering African American who paved the way for generations to follow here in Arizona were inducted into the leagues Hall of Fame including: Larry Doby of the Cleveland Indians who was the American League’s first black player, Monte Irvin, and Willie Mays of the New York (now San Francisco) Giants and Ernie Banks with the Chicago Cubs.
+In conjunction with the 50th anniversary of the Cactus League, four pioneering African Americans who paved the way for generations to follow in Arizona were inducted into the leagues Hall of Fame: Larry Doby of the Cleveland Indians, who was the American League’s first black player, Monte Irvin, and Willie Mays of the New York (now San Francisco) Giants and Ernie Banks with the Chicago Cubs.
 All four pioneers of integrated baseball in Arizona crossed over from the Negro Leagues to the Major Leagues.

 Video credit: City of Scottsdale Arizona, Mike Phillips